 No products were found matching your selection.

-We are pre-booking patients of all ages for 2022.
-We have two Family Medicine Physicians, John Mark Tohlen, MD and Dongchul Paek, DO that are joining our practice.
+We currently have a Family Medicine Physician, John Mark Tohlen, MD and a Pediatric Nurse Practitioner, Kristen McNiel, APRN, CNP that are taking new patients.
 Call 940-497-4900 to schedule you and your family!
 We look forward to caring for you and your family.

 What complex and seemingly uncertain times we find ourselves in right now in our lives, families, nation and medicine.
 Many of our patient families are asking for guidance on how to handle the COVID-19 vaccine for themselves, their families, and their loved ones.
 The following are our recommendations related to the Pfizer and Moderna COVID-19 vaccinations.
 At this time, we do not recommend the Johnson & Johnson vaccine, as it is less effective and appears less safe.